-Definition: Indicate the Unique Device Identifier (UDI) of a device #14 if available, otherwise leave blank.
+Long Name: Aorta Device - Unique Device Identifier #14 Short Name: ADevUDI14 Definition: Indicate the Unique Device Identifier (UDI) of aorta device #14 if available, otherwise leave blank.
 Note that the UDI is not the same as the serial number.

 Intent/Clarification: This is a unique identifier that will be on each device.
 It may not be available immediately.
 If not available leave blank.
 Please refer to the FDA web site for detailed explanation of UDI.